Les Dahlias, 30 x 30 in, sold, go to store to see available paintings.

 My bubble paintings are filled with hundreds of patterns or seeds, each one of them bringing new life.
 Each painting has its own title and story.
 I give a lot of attention to the choice of the title as I believe this is one more layer of reading.
 Some of the titles are "Time Travel", "A Romantic Song", "The Dandelion", "My Grandmother's Garden", and so on.
 "Time Travel" for instance represents a trip throughout my thoughts.
 The past still exists, it affords more depth and more beauty to the present.

-The Somersault of my Thoughts, 36 x 72 in (triptych), go to store to see pics or inquire.
+The Somersault of my Thoughts, 36 x 72 in (triptych), sold, go to store to see available paintings.

 I don't make any sketches and don't have a defined idea of the finished painting or the composition.
 I start with a plain background color.
 I paint a few colorful circles and add patterns into the circles.
 Then I add several more layers of circles and patterns.
 Some partially cover the previous circles, allowing me to play with transparencies.
 I sometimes change the background color in some areas.
 I keep adding, modifying, decorating, both the circles and patterns, a few stems here and there to show that these bubbles are actually plants.
 I use various brushes to paint the patterns.
 Some of my torn and old brushes make interesting patterns while other newer and smaller brushes allow for defined, tiny patterns.
 Sometimes I hide a few secret smiles for the viewer to discover.
 Only when I have created a balanced composition do I consider it complete.
 I would like to think that the viewer can be mesmerized by the bounty and richness of these gardens and their mind and spirit will be uplifted.